Alternate Paladin

 Aura of Courage

 Your Aura infuses those under its effects with great bravery in the face of evil and danger.
-Beginning at 10th level, creatures under your Aura of Protection are immune to the frightened condition.
-If a frightened creature enters your Aura, the effect is suspended while it remains within your Aura.
+Beginning at 10th level, creatures under your Aura of Protection are immune to the Frightened condition.
+If a Frightened creature enters your Aura, you can suspend the effect while it remains within your Aura.

 Purifying Touch